castellotti/urcuchillay-media/README.md

   --prompt "Is there a backflip?" \
   --interval 2.0
 ```
-- In this example we use an "interval" of 2.0 seconds, meaning one frame from the video is extracted from every other second of video
+- In this example we use an `interval` of 2.0 seconds, meaning one frame from the video is extracted from every other second of video
 - The result of the query will be displayed directly to your system:
   <img src="docs/images/backflip.png" alt="Backflip" width="480"/>